-1. "Design Contingencies" should be included in all construction cost estimates.
+- 1. "Design Contingencies" should be included in all construction cost estimates.
 The percentages should be determined by the design consultant for the individual project components and should be higher for early budget estimates and decreased as the design progresses.
-The final Engineer's Estimate should not have any design contingency.

-- In addition to the design contingencies discussed above, all estimates should have a "Miscellaneous Work Allowance" added after the subtotal to account for change orders.
+The final Engineer's Estimate should not have any design contingency. - 2.
+In addition to the design contingencies discussed above, all estimates should have a "Miscellaneous Work Allowance" added after the subtotal to account for change orders.
 The amount of Miscellaneous Work Allowance has generally ranged between five (5) and ten (10) percent but should be coordinated with the MAA Project Manager. - 3.
 All estimates shall have a line item for X-1 Security Requirements During Construction.
 This item shall consist of the work associated with the Project Security Plan and Specification as outlined in Section 4.13.
+This line item should be a percentage of the base construction cost.
+All estimates shall include line items as described in the X-1 specification relating to the project (i.e., airside, terminal, MTN, etc.).
+Refer to the applicable X-1 specification in Appendix D for the basis of payment and method of measurement of specific line items when determining costs for the estimate.

-This line item should be a percentage of the base construction cost. - 4.
-Design contingencies and construction contingencies should be listed as separate line items. - 5.
+- 4. Design contingencies and construction contingencies should be listed as separate line items. - 5.
 Once a project component has been identified in the budget or subsequent estimates, it must be carried forward as a line item in all future estimates.
 When work is added to the project scope, an additional line item should be included in the estimate to cover that work.
 Back-up for each line item should be attached. - 6.
 For projects with Federal (AIP) or PFC funding, eligible and non-eligible costs should be separated.
 For estimates with these costs, a narrative should be attached, briefly outlining which costs are non-eligible and why. - 7.
 For unit price contracts, the quantities for the various line items with different funding sources should be calculated and shown separately in the Quantity plan sheets and Tabulation of Bids. - 8.
 For lump sum contracts, language should be added in the bid forms requiring the Contractor to furnish MAA with a breakdown of the total bid into the project components as necessary to allow the determination of eligible and non-eligible costs under different funding sources. - 9.
 All cost estimates shall be program costs which shall include both construction costs and soft (design and construction management) costs.